ElRapt/FleshWound/README.md

 - **Wound Sharing**
     - Share your character's injuries with other players.
     - View other players' injuries for more informed and immersive roleplay scenarios.

+- **Localization**
+    - Available in English and French.
+More languages to come!

 ## Installation